Manaslu Circuit Trek

 Max Altitude: 1400 m Meals: Breakfast onlyAccommodation: Apsara Boautique HotelDuration: Full day

-The starting point of the Manaslu Circuit Trek is Soti Khola, which takes a long drive to reach.
+The starting point of the Manaslu Circuit Trekking is Soti Khola, which takes a long drive to reach.
 The drive begins from Gongabu bus park to Arughat.
 From here, you will drive towards Dhading and continue the ride on a bumpy road to reach Soti Khola.

 Max Altitude: 700 m Meals: Breakfast, lunch & dinnerAccommodation: TeahouseDuration: 8 hrsDistance: 145 km